hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 # Summary

-In this blog, we have introduced you to the primary cmdlets that are provided by this new PowerShell library.
+In this blog, I have introduced you to the primary cmdlets that are provided by this new PowerShell library.
 However, there are more cmdlets available and much more to explore.
 Nevertheless, you now possess the necessary knowledge to begin testing and to develop your own PowerShell scripts to start automating tasks so you can experience greater productivity and efficiency.

 If you encounter any issues during your testing, it's highly recommended that you open a [New issue](https://github.com/HewlettPackard/POSH-HPEGreenLake/issues) on the library’s GitHub page.
 This can help improve the library and potentially benefit other users who may be facing similar issues.